-CINCINNATI -- Most people are aware of the potential safety hazards that come along with bitter cold temperatures and to make sure children are bundled up and seniors are checked on, but what about our animal friends?
+CINCINNATI -- Most people are aware of the potential safety hazards that come along with bitter cold temperatures and to make sure children are bundled up and seniors are checked on, but what about our four-legged furry friends?

 Keep pets indoors and warm